Maximizing Asynchronicity in Event-based Neural Networks

 \textbf{Results.} On DVS128-Gesture, our model achieves 96.9\% FVA and 92.9\% SA (see Table \ref{tab:result-dvs128gesture}), outperforming the best result in previous A2S work (94.1\% FVA and 84.6\% SA) by 2.8\% and 8.3\% respectively.
-Compared with ALERT-Tr. (+RM), our EVA achieves better performance with smaller parameter size and complexity.
+Compared with ALERT-Tr. (+RM), our EVA achieves better performance with a smaller parameter size and complexity.
 ALERT-Tr. (+LMM) indeed has fewer parameters, but with a much lower accuracy of 72.6\% in SA, 20\% less accuracy than ours.
 It is worth noting that our EVA, with a lightweight ResNet classifier, has much lower inference time (1.5 ms) compared with both the LMM and RM.
-Our asynchronous encoder has a larger inference latency compared with previous work because of its complicated architecture.
-However, it is smaller than the duration time of an 8192-length sample, which is about 100 ms in DVS128-Gesture.
-On N-Cars, previous A2S work \cite{martin2024alert} did not report the results with their larger model (RM), only gave the accuracy of LMM to show its low complexity.
-Therefore, here we also compare our EVA with (i) synchronous tensor-based methods\cite{peng2023get, klenk2024masked} and (ii) methods that learns the representation from raw events\cite{gehrig2019end, cannici2020differentiable}.
+Our asynchronous encoder has a larger inference latency compared with previous work because of its hierarchy learning architecture.
+However, it has a shorter processing time for an 8192-length sample, which is about 100 ms in DVS128-Gesture.
+On N-Cars (Table \ref{tab:result-ncars}), previous A2S work \citep{martin2024alert} did not report the results with their best model (RM), only gave the accuracy of LMM to show its low complexity.
+Therefore, here we additionally compare our EVA with (i) dense event image-based methods \citep{peng2023get, klenk2024masked} and (ii) methods that learn the representation/feature from raw events \citep{gehrig2019end, cannici2020differentiable}.
 In comparison with ALERT-Tr. (+LMM), our method has better accuracy and less classifier latency.
-Since the files in N-Cars are small in number of events and the pretraining on this dataset is not sufficient, we also present the result with representations generated by an encoder pretrained on Gen1 for detection tasks (EVA-L in Table \ref{tab:result-gen1}).
-For a fair comparison with \cite{gehrig2019end} and \cite{cannici2020differentiable}, we follow their practice and use ResNet-34 pretrained on ImageNet\cite{deng2009imagenet} as the classifier.
+Since the files in N-Cars are small in number of events and the pretraining on this dataset is not sufficient, we also present the result with features generated by an encoder pretrained on Gen1 for detection tasks (EVA-L in Table \ref{tab:result-gen1}).
+For a fair comparison with \citet{gehrig2019end} and \citet{cannici2020differentiable}, we follow their practice and use ResNet-34 pretrained on ImageNet \citep{deng2009imagenet} as the classifier.
 Our model, with the encoder pretrained on Gen1 and ResNet-34, has an accuracy of 96.3\%, higher than the methods with learned representations.